 (left) Museo Nazionale Romano: Statue of Minerva (the head is modern) found in the 1920s in Via Marmorata; (centre) newspaper reporting the finding of a Head of Artemis (not Isis); (right) the head at Palazzo Altemps

-The area between Arco di S. Lazzaro and the river was called Marmorata (of the marbles) because it was used for unloading marbles and stones and Via Marmorata was the street leading from Arco di S. Lazzaro to Porta S. Paolo.
-It was a narrow street which passed through the arch (see a detail of Vasi's 1771 view of the Aventine - it opens in another window).
-It was replaced in the late XIXth century by a modern road which enabled the passage of tramways.
+Old Via Marmorata was replaced in the late XIXth century by a modern road which enabled the passage of tramways.
 In 2009, during maintenance repairs to the rails, the head of a statue portraying Ephesian Artemis was found, thus showing that there are still discoveries to be made in Rome.

-(left) Ancient Roman warehouses along the river; (right) stones and broken columns found in the same site
+(left) Ancient warehouses along the river; (right) stones and broken columns found in the same site

-(left) A reconstructed ancient Roman wall in "opus reticulatum"; (right) reconstruction of the bull heads used to tie the ships
+(left) A reconstructed ancient Roman wall in "opus reticulatum"; (right) reconstruction of the bull heads to which the ships were tied

 Next plate in Book 5: Veduta delle antiche Mura di Roma.

 Next step in Day 5 itinerary: Veduta delle antiche Mura di Roma.